CSB-KaracaLab/prot-on/EvoEF/README.md

 Usage
 -----
-  o To compute protein stability, you can run:
+To compute protein stability, you can run:
 ```
   ./EvoEF --command=ComputeStability  --pdb=protein.pdb
 ```

-  o To compute protein-protein binding affinity, you can run:
+To compute protein-protein binding affinity, you can run:
 ```
   ./EvoEF --command=ComputeBinding --pdb=complex.pdb
 ```